 What is Credit Card Churning?

 In order to attract new customers in the competitive credit card space, credit card companies offer attractive signup bonuses.
 Credit card churning is the method of signing up for these bonus offers and then, once conditions are met, cancelling the card or putting it aside and moving on to another card and another offer.
-In doing so, you can rack up a lot of points fast and cheap.
+In doing so, you can rack up a lot of points fast and cheaply.

 Does Credit Card Churning Impact My Credit Score?